 Winner: Egnyte Connect

-What do you think about our comparison?
-Which service do you prefer?
+What do you think about these services?
+Is Egnyte Connect the better choice for you, or do you lean toward Dropbox?
 Let us know in the comments below.
 Thank you for reading.